10 Habits That Are Depleting Your Travel Funds

 Alternative: Cook simple meals.
 There is time to do that if you make the effort to do so.
 It won’t be cheaper than eating hawker food but you can control what goes into your body.

-Savings: A $15 dish of Eggs Benedict could purchase three trays of eggs or a lot of street food in Thailand/Cambodia/Laos/Vietnam.
+Savings: A $15 plate of Eggs Benedict could purchase three trays of eggs or a lot of street food in Thailand/ Cambodia/ Laos/ Vietnam.

 It’s a common habit to order a soft drink with lunch and dinner.
 That’s $1 a pop, more if it’s a restaurant or a cafe.
 It’s money you will literally piss away, but not before increasing your insulin resistance and contributing to weight gain and diabetes.